dirkroorda/laf-fabric/docs/texts/about-laf-fabric.rst

 Description
 ===========
 LAF-fabric is a Python tool for running Python notebooks with access to the information in a LAF resource.
-It has two major components:
+It has these major components:

 #. a LAF compiler for transforming a LAF resource into binary data
    that can be loaded nearly instantly into Python data structures;
 #. an execution environment that gives Python notebooks access to LAF data
    and is optimized for feature lookup.
+#. an extension toolkit geared to a specific LAF resource: the ETCBC Hebrew Text Database.

 The selling point of LAF-fabric is performance, both in terms of speed and memory usage.
 The second goal is to make it really easy for you to write analytic tasks